Aref Ali Nayed: Career

 From 1984 to 1998, Nayed was an educator, teaching in universities in North America, Europe, North Africa, Asia, and the Middle East.
 In 1998, Nayed interrupted his academic career at the behest of his father and founded Agathon Systems Limited/Alada, an engineering and technology enterprise focused on building data centers, networking, and banking infrastructures across Libya.
-Prior to the Libyan Revolution in 2011, Agathon represented 33 global technology companies in Libya, including IBM, CITRIX, NCR, Nortel, Microsoft, and APC.
+Prior to the Libyan Revolution in 2011, Agathon represented 33 global technology companies in Libya, including IBM, Citrix, NCR, Nortel, Microsoft and APC.
 Nayed directly oversaw the implementation of projects across Libya and deployed some of the earliest projects in the automation of both the oil and banking sectors of Libya.
 Nayed's companies introduced ATM systems across the country and was responsible for the national payment system for the Central Bank of Libya.
-The company has worked with every bank in Libya and built data networks for Libya's National Oil (NOC) and National Utility (GECOL) companies, and created data centers in Libya for Schlumberger, British Petroleum, and WesternGECO.
-Alada built the company-wide network for Total Oil.
+The company has worked with every bank in Libya and built data networks for Libya's National Oil (NOC) and National Utility (GECOL) companies, and created data centers in Libya for Schlumberger, BP and WesternGeco.
+Alada built the company-wide network for Total.
 Through Alada's projects, NAted trained over 200 young Libyan engineers and helped incubate over seven IT and communications businesses on behalf of former employees.

 Dr Aref Nayed, Chairman of the Ihya Libya Party submitted his documents to officially declare his candidacy to run for the Presidential elections scheduled for 24 December 2021 at the headquarters of the Election Commission (HNEC) in Benghazi.